borhanem/Basic-Webserver-With-Proxy/README.md

 ## TCP Bridge

-Written in Python
+Written in Python.

 ## HTTP Proxy

-Written in Python using Scapy
+Written in Python using Scapy.